 The 2014 Farm Bill (PL 113-79) mandated a pilot be conducted to test the feasibility and implications of allowing retail food stores to accept SNAP benefits through online transactions.
 For households to make online purchases, the online shopping and payment pilot is required to be secure, private, easy to use, and provide similar support to that found for SNAP transactions in a retail store.
 Benefits cannot be used to pay for fees of any type, such as delivery, service, or convenience fees.
 The pilot will involve at least five online retailers in at least three states.
 The goal is to ensure that the foundational infrastructure necessary for running SNAP transactions online operates in a safe and secure manner.

 On Sept.
 15, 2016, FNS released a request for retailer volunteers (RFV) to solicit applications for a two-year SNAP Online Purchasing Pilot (Pilot).
 To be eligible to apply, applicants had to meet the requirements outlined in the RFV.
 Applications were due by Nov.
 7, 2016.

 FNS Announces Selection of Retailers

 On Jan.
-5, 2017, FNS announced the selection of seven retailers for the initial launch of the SNAP Online Purchasing Pilot (i.e., Amazon, Dash’s Market, Fresh Direct, Hy-Vee, Inc., Safeway, ShopRite, Walmart Stores Inc., and Wright’s Markets, Inc.).
+5, 2017, FNS announced the selection of eight retailers for the initial launch of the SNAP Online Purchasing Pilot (i.e., Amazon, Dash’s Market, Fresh Direct, Hy-Vee, Inc., Safeway, ShopRite, Walmart Stores Inc., and Wright’s Markets, Inc.).
 Since that time, FNS offered participation in phase one of the pilot to additional retailers.